Guides|March 10, 2026|5 min read

 The Bottom Line

 For most teams in 2026, WhenWorks is the best scheduling poll for teams.
 It's free, requires no account, handles time zones automatically, and just works.
-No ads, no sign-up friction, no learning curve.
+No voter signup friction, no learning curve, and a clear free tier.

 Create your first poll in seconds, share the link, and get back to actually working.